 Yes.
 Tuition for our courses is $20,000.
 On the admissions application there’s a box to check to tell us you’d like to pay upfront, instead of signing an ISA.

-If you’re not a US citizen you can still attend Lambda School by paying tuition.
+Other people can still attend Lambda School by paying the tuition upfront.

 You’re welcome to pay tuition in lieu of your ISA at any point before graduation.
 Contact our finance team in Slack once you’re enrolled an in class.
 They’ll help you take care of this.